10 Tips to Avoid Extra Drama on Thanksgiving

 - You don’t owe anyone an explanation.
 You’re a grown-ass-adult, and you’re free to do whatever you want.
 BOOM.

-5. Make plans to meet up with friends after the blessed occasion.
+5. Make plans to meet up with friends after.

 6. Have your friends on speed-dial, and don’t be afraid to lock yourself in the bathroom.